MarkusPic/intensity_duration_frequency_analysis/README.md

 ## Usage

-The documentation of the python-package can be found [here](https://markuspic.github.io/intensity_duration_frequency_analysis/api.html).
+The documentation of the Python-package can be found [here](https://markuspic.github.io/intensity_duration_frequency_analysis/api.html).

 One basic usage could be: